syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 * `Exclusive` style is used to just select the option from the combobox drop down, it will not allow to edit the contents of the cell.

 ### Enabling AutoComplete in EditMode
 For enabling the AutoComplete in edit mode, make use of the [AutoCompleteInEditMode](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo~AutoCompleteInEditMode.html) property.
-Choose any of the[GridComboSelectionOption](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridComboSelectionOptions.html) using `AutoCompleteInEditMode` property.
+Choose any of the [GridComboSelectionOption](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridComboSelectionOptions.html) using `AutoCompleteInEditMode` property.
 Make sure that the `DropDownStyle` is in `Editable` state so that `AutoCompleteInEditMode` can be used.

 {% tabs %}
 {% highlight c# %}